rmorse/1password-block-chrome-extension/readme.md

  ## How it works

-The 1Password UI is added via the extension as web components.
+The 1Password extension adds its UI to a page as web components.
 We can't style external web components, so this extension wraps the components in a `div` and hides the `div` instead.

 I've intentionally not removed the components themselves in case it causes JavaScript errors.

+As there's no reliable way to check when the components get added, this extension polls every 100 milliseconds on page load looking for the 1Password UI, then hides it.

+It stops polling after 2 seconds.

+There may be a flicker as their UI gets added to a page and this extension hides it, although I haven't seen it yet.